 You may give us information about yourself by filling in forms on our Website or App, including when you create a user account, or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you enter a competition, prize draw or promotion or complete a survey on our site, and when you report a problem with our Website or App.

 The personal data we collect from you when you create a user account may include your name, address, e-mail address, user name, nationality, date of birth, University, university course, year of study, duration of study and (optional) photograph profile picture.
 We may also collect any feedback you provide on product samples supplied to you by us or replies to any market research questions.
 The exact amount of personal data we collect will depend on precisely what details you volunteer to us as you interact with the Website or App.

 We may also collect personal data about you when you visit the Website through the use of technologies such as cookies.
 The following are examples of data we may collect:

 We use the data described above under ‘Automated Collection of Data’ for several different reasons.
-Firstly we use it to ensure that the Websites work properly and that you are able to receive the full benefit of them.
+Firstly we use it to ensure that the Website work properly and that you are able to receive the full benefit of it.
 Second, we use the data to monitor online traffic and audience participation across the Website.
 We undertake both of these activities because we have a legitimate interest in doing so.